gianmarcotoso/react-ui-formalize/README.md

 ```

 If the validation process fails, the `onValidationFail` callback property is called (if present).
 This function will receive a `validationStatus` object as its only parameter, and will contain information about the validation status of each validated element in the form.
 The Formalized component will also have a `validationStatus` prop always available, to facilitate the handling of validation styling within the component itself.

+Remember: data is validated **after** being transformed, not before!

 ## Contributing